- Associate Professor in Machine Learning

 Biography

-I finished my PhD in Machine Learning at the Cambridge University Engineering Department in 2013.
-Back in those days I worked on Bayesian inference, nonparametric and kernel methods.
-Since then, I worked in the London technology sector: in various tech startups and briefly in venture capital.
-I served as Principal Research Scientist at deep learning startup Magic Pony Technology, where we focussed on applying machine learning to the problem of lossy image and video compression.
-Following the acquisition of Magic Pony by Twitter in 2016, I served as Senior Machine Learning Researcher at Twitter where I worked on a range of ML-related projects including computer vision, recommender systems and ML ethics and fairness.
-I joined the Department of Computer Science and Technology in 2020 as a Senior Lecturer.
-I continue to advise Twitter's ML Ethics, Transparency and Accountability (META) team as a staff research scientist.
+I finished my PhD in Machine Learning at the Cambridge University Engineering Department in 2013 focussing on Bayesian inference, nonparametric and kernel methods.
+I then worked in the London technology sector: in various tech startups and briefly in venture capital.
+I served as Principal Research Scientist at deep learning startup Magic Pony Technology, where we focussed on applying deep learning to the problem of lossy image and video compression.
+Following the acquisition of Magic Pony by Twitter in 2016, I served as Senior Machine Learning Researcher at Twitter where I worked on a range of ML-related projects including computer vision, recommender systems and helped set up Twitter's ML Ethics, Transparency and Accountability (META) team.
+I joined the Department of Computer Science and Technology in 2020.

 Teaching